hiejulia/portal/README.md

 + AOP : audit trails and logging using AOP
 + Captcha plugin
 + SendGrid to monitor email transaction
++ Display excel file
++ Some views tech integration : Apache tiles, Freemaker, Velocity
++ Scheduler (sending notification to the company when there is job application )
 ### Installing and Running the application

 Just run the Application.java.